NITHISH74/EXPERIMENT--05-SOIL-MOISTURE-SENSOR-INTERFACE-TO-IOT-DEVELOPMENT-BOARD-/README.md

 # EXPERIMENT--05-SOIL-MOISTURE-SENSOR-INTERFACE-TO-IOT-DEVELOPMENT-BOARD-
+## Aim:
-## Aim: To Interface a Analog Input  (soil moisture sensor) to ARM IOT development board and write a  program to obtain  the data on the com port
+To Interface a Analog Input (soil moisture sensor) to ARM IOT development board and write a program to obtain the data on the com port.
-## Components required: STM32 CUBE IDE, ARM IOT development board,  STM programmer tool.
+## Components required:
+STM32 CUBE IDE, ARM IOT development board,  STM programmer tool.
-## Theory
+## Theory:
-#### Hardware Overview
+## Hardware Overview:
 A typical soil moisture sensor consists of two parts.

 The Probe